 What to look forward to:

-Firesides are presentations given by faculty, student groups, and fellow residents throughout the year.
+Firesides are presentations given by faculty, student groups, and associates throughout the year.
 They are hosted in the WFFL next to Willard’s very own fireplace.
 Topics covered in the past have included “The Incredibles as Free Market Propaganda” and “Everything You Always Wanted to Know about Guano but Were Afraid to Ask.”
-Anyone can host!
+Anyone can host so be sure to talk to our Food and Fireside Chairs if you're interested!

 Special to Us: Sitdown Sitcom